The Fear of Dying: In the Breath Between the Words

 In 1982 I visited Varanasi, the city of dying.
-In the Hindu tradition, it is the best place to depart this chapter of life and embark on a new one.
-In the never-ending cycle of reincarnation, when your body gets burned and its ashes are thrown into Varanasi’s Ganges river, you are spiritually free.
-I was young, strong, fearless, curious, and wounded, but far from being spiritually awake.
-On our walks in the narrow and crowded streets, especially those close to the bank of the river, we encountered many sick, bone-skinny, cancer-stricken, lepers, and old people that were waiting to die.
-Many of them wore loincloth carrying only a begging bowl and nothing else.
+In the Hindu tradition, it is the best place to depart this life’s chapter and embark on a new one.
+In the never-ending cycle of reincarnation, when your body gets burned, and its ashes are thrown into Varanasi’s Ganges river, you are spiritually free.
+I was young, strong, fearless, curious, and wounded but far from spiritually awake.
+On our walks in the narrow and crowded streets, especially those close to the bank of the river, we encountered many sick, bone-skinny, cancer-stricken, lepers, and old people waiting to die.
+Many of them wore loincloths carrying only a begging bowl and nothing else.

-I said all the wrong things; the worst one was: “oh, you are going to get better.”
+I said all the wrong things; the worst one was: “Oh, you are going to get better.”
 I regret it to this day; it was also a good lesson.
 What I should have said was: “Thank you, thank you for your friendship – I cherish it; thank you for all the fun moments; thank you for all the laughter.”
 I think she would have loved that.
 I know I would have been with fewer regrets and self-criticism.

 As for me, I prefer to stay in the questions rather than the answers.
-I am more with Bill W., the founder of Alcoholics Anonymous, who said: “You are asking yourself, as all of us must: ‘Who am I?’ … ‘Where am I?’ … ‘Whence do I go?’
+I am more with Bill W., the founder of Alcoholics Anonymous, who said: “You are asking yourself, as all of us must: “Who am I?”… “Where am I?”… “Whence do I go?”
 The process of enlightenment is usually slow.
 But, in the end, our seeking always brings a finding.
 These great mysteries are, after all, enshrined in complete simplicity.”